layilin/SP23-33852/_annotations/book2.md

 [place] 80.488 Charente.
 River in southwest France that empties into the Bay of Biscay near Rochefort; the site of an important French naval base.

 [place] 80.498 Porto Santo.
 One of the Madeira Islands in the Atlantic Ocean; the other was Madeira.
-The Madeiras were a Portuguese colony and an important way-station for transatlantic voyages in the eighteenth century.
+The Madeiras were a Portuguese colony and an important waystation for transatlantic voyages.
 Because sugar production began in the fifteenth century on Madeira, it became a model for sugar colonies in the Caribbean.

 81.500 sky.
 The "Errata" list at the end of *The Sugar-Cane* indicates that "sky" should read "air."

 81.503 yard-arm.
 Either end of the yard of a square-rigged ship.
 The yard is a spar slung across a mast to support and extend a square sail.

 81.504 Boneta.
 Atlantic Bonito (*Sarda sarda*).
-Fish related to the tuna and mackerel whose range stretches from Norway to South Africa, including the Mediterranean and the Black Sea in the eastern Atlantic, and from Nova Scotia to the northern Gulf of Mexico in the western Atlantic.
+Fish related to the tuna and mackerel whose range extends from Norway to South Africa in the eastern Atlantic (including the Mediterranean and the Black Sea) and from Nova Scotia to the northern Gulf of Mexico in the western Atlantic.

 81.504 shark insnares.
 Sharks (clade Selachimorpha) were notorious for following slave ships across the Atlantic, since slavers threw those individuals who died during the voyage overboard.
 Slavers also used sharks to terrorize their captives and subdue rebellious behavior.
 For example, one captain facing the prospect of suicides among his captives decided to lower a woman into the water, where she was bitten in half (Rediker 40).